 About the RAP Tax

-The Moab City Council is expected to vote in June 2020 on whether to place an opinion question on the ballot for the 2020 General Election.
+The Moab City Council voted June 9, 2020, to place an opinion question on the ballot for the 2020 General Election.
 The ballot question will read:

 "Shall the City of Moab, Utah, be authorized to impose a .1% sales and use tax to fund cultural facilities, recreational facilities, and zoological facilities and botanical organizations, cultural organizations, and zoological organizations in the city?” §59-12-1402(1)(b)

 For many years, the City of Moab has heavily subsidized our Aquatic and Fitness Center (MRAC), as well as youth sports programs, and the Moab Arts & Recreation Center in order to provide these important services for all of our residents.
 These combined subsidies have totaled almost $1 million annually, the bulk of which has gone to support the MRAC.
 This year, residents will have the opportunity to vote on a proposed sales tax called the Recreation, Arts, & Parks Tax, or RAP Tax for short.

 RAP Tax Details

 - The RAP Tax amount is 0.1%, which equals 1 penny for every $10 spent.

 - Anyone shopping in Moab will pay the tax on eligible purchases.
 Estimates from the City’s 2019 sales tax revenues show that the majority of all purchases in Moab are by individuals who do not reside here.
 This means the largest percentage of RAP Tax revenue will come from visitor spending.

 - Funds generated from a RAP Tax are reserved for specific projects including recreation programs, cultural arts programs, and parks.